monsenhor/v8libs/README.md

 # v8libs
 Learning how to create libraries for V8 engine

+This study presents how to make libraries for javascript VMs.
+It covers working with raw javascript, torque, C, C++ and Wasm.

+We begin with the basics, implementing a function with Node.js using a TDD approach.

+Next lessons cover npm projects implementing optimized libraries in C, C++ and torque.

+The final lessons cover improving the built-in Javascript libraries for V8 hacking the core code.

 We assume using a comand terminal in a Unix box, MacOS or Linux.

-## Creating a function in V8 with javascript
+## Lesson 1 - Creating a function in V8 (Node.js) with javascript

 The project will be made in the directory _transform_.